FelixAugenstein/prompts/README.md

 ## Extract

 ```
-Extract the quarterly revenue of the first quarter from the financial result.
+Extract the quarterly revenue of the first quarter in 2023 from the financial result.

 Financial result:
 Microsoft revenue for first quarter was $52.9 billion, increased 7% (up 10% in constant currency).